MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/Initialize-Retail-Channels.md

 The scale unit channel database records (in the Channel Database form) cannot be moved across environments as part of database refresh.
 This is because the records represent environment specific configuration.

-After database refresh, you can regenerate the scale unit's channel database record by issuing a re-deployment of your scale unit in LCS.
+After database refresh, you can regenerate the scale unit's channel database record by issuing a re-deployment of your scale unit in Lifecycle Services.
 Any deployment or servicing operation in the scale unit will attempt to register the scale unit with the headquarters, if the registration is detected as missing.

 You can issue a re-deployment of the scale unit, without changing any components, by selecting to deploy the same version your scale unit is at already.
-This can be done in LCS by the following steps:
+This can be done in Lifecycle Services by the following steps:

-1. In LCS, on the environment details page, select **Environment features \> Retail**.
+1. In Lifecycle Services, on the environment details page, select **Environment features \> Retail**.
 2. On the setup deployment page, select the scale unit you would like to redeploy.
 3. On the scale unit's operation menu, select **Update**.
 4. On the slider, on the drop-down for **Select version**, pick the option **Specify a version**.
-5. On the text box under **Specify a version**, type in the version shown for your scale unit, shown besides the **Current version** label.
+5. On the text box under **Specify a version**, type in the version shown for your scale unit, shown beside the **Current version** label.
 6. Click on **Update** button.

 You do not need to select **Update extensions**, even if you have applied extensions previously, since the last extension package applied to the scale unit is automatically picked when updating a scale unit.